RefrigerantTrack

 The EPA Lowered the Threshold.
 Are Your Systems Compliant?

-The EPA Section 608 appliance charge threshold dropped from 50 lbs to 15 lbs of refrigerant.
-Hundreds of thousands of commercial HVAC systems may now be subject to leak rate tracking and repair requirements.
-Civil penalties can reach up to $60,000 per day per violation.
+The AIM Act (40 CFR § 84.106) lowered the appliance charge threshold from 50 lbs to 15 lbs for HFC refrigerants, effective January 1, 2026.
+Hundreds of thousands of additional commercial HVAC systems may now be subject to leak rate tracking and repair requirements.
+Violations can result in civil penalties per day per violation under the Clean Air Act.

 Free up to 5 systems No credit card required